AP Top 25: Alabama jumps to No. 1 after Clemson close call

 Alabama has now been ranked No. 1 at some point in each of the last 12 seasons, extending its own record.
 The second-longest streak belongs to Miami, which had a string of seven consecutive seasons with an appearance at No. 1 from 1986-92.

-This is the 119th time Alabama has been No. 1, most of any school since the AP poll started in 1936, and the 88th time it has been top-ranked under coach Nick Saban since he took over in 2007.
+This is the 119th time Alabama has been No. 1, most of any school in poll history, and the 88th time it has been top-ranked under coach Nick Saban since he took over in 2007.
 Only Ohio State, Oklahoma, Notre Dame and Southern California have more total appearances at No. 1 than Alabama has under Saban.

 IN

 — No. 22 Wake Forest also ended a long run of being outside the rankings.
-The Demon Deacons (5-0) are ranked for the first time since Oct.
+The Demon Deacons (5-0) of the Atlantic Coast Conference are ranked for the first time since Oct.
 18, 2008.
-Wake's Top 25 drought was the third-longest among Power Five schools, behind Indiana (last ranked in 1994) and Purdue (2007).
+Wake’s Top 25 drought was the third-longest among Power Five schools, behind Indiana (last ranked in 1994) and Purdue (2007).

 The next three longest streaks of being unranked among Power Five conference teams are Kansas (2009), Illinois (2011) and Rutgers (2012).